 I’ve been busy, you’ve been busy.
 It happens.
 But when you let being ‘busy’ take you away from things you want and should do for yourself, you’ve stopped living for simply existing.
 Not acceptable.

 Thankfully, I saw the light and decided that the cure for my “busy trap” was to check out the new album Dig Thy Savage Soul from Barrence Whitfield & the Savages.
 The album came out last month on Bloodshot Records and has been glaring at me from my To-Do list for far too long.
 It was just the right prescription.
 And now I’m sharing the dose with you.

 5 Reasons Why You Need to Hear Barrence Whitfield & the Savages’ Dig Thy Savage Soul

 2. THAT VOICE.
-A mix of Howlin’ Wolf and Screamin’ Jay Hawkins, Whitfield has a voices that shrills and kills.
-It’s scratchy, powerful, and soulful growl, but not in a boisterous way.
+A mix of Howlin’ Wolf and Screamin’ Jay Hawkins, Whitfield has a voice that shrills and kills.
+It’s a scratchy, powerful, and soulful growl, but not in a boisterous way.
 Classic.

 3. It ain’t all about the guitars.
 Behind the amazing voice, saxophones and keyboards drive many of the songs, the guitar is all about the rhythm.
 Don’t get me wrong, the guitar lines and solos are awesome, but be ready to get blown away by some rock n’ roll sax and keys as well.